01 · 2025/2026

 Context

-Semester 3 project in collaboration with the Health Concept Lab and One Planet.
+Semester 3, periods 1 and 2.
+Multidisciplinary project (with ESE students) in collaboration with Health Concept Lab and One Planet.

 The assignment

-Many existing solutions are complex, fragmented, or don't fit the motor and cognitive needs of users.
-The real challenge was to combine usability, technology, and acceptance in a single product.
+The assignment was to develop a supportive aid for people with Parkinson's disease.
+The challenge lay in designing a product that helps in daily life without causing additional cognitive or physical strain.
+Many existing solutions are complex, fragmented or do not align well with the motor and cognitive limitations of users.
+The challenge was therefore to combine usability, technology and acceptance in a single product.

 The result

-The outcome is a working prototype of an integrated device with multiple functions:
+The final result is a working prototype of an integrated aid with multiple functions:

 - Medication reminder